 Exact pay rates vary depending on employer, location, experience and responsibility.
 Additional benefits such as share options, bonuses, health insurance, pension contributions and company cars are common.

 Income figures are intended as a guide only.

 The average working week is usually between 35 and 40 hours, Monday to Friday.
 However, extra hours are often required at peak times of the year, and this will include late evening and weekend work.

-During training there is a need to study whilst working, which requires commitment, dedication and long hours.
+During training there is a need to study while you are working, which requires commitment, dedication and long hours.

-- After qualification, part-time careers and job sharing are also possible ways of working.
+After qualification, part-time careers and job sharing are also possible.